ShaunCurtis/Blazr.Demo/documents/CQSDataBrokers.md

 ### FKListQuery

-This returns a `FkListProviderResult` containing an `IEnumerable` of `IFkListItem`.
-A `FkListItem` is a simple object containing a *Guid/Name* pair that can be used to populate foreign key *Select* controls in the UI.
+This returns a `FkListProviderResult` containing an `IEnumerable` of `IFkListItem`.  `FkListItem` is a simple object containing a *Guid/Name* pair.
+It's principle use is in foreign key *Select* controls in the UI.